Dairon Blanco Preview, Player Props: Royals vs. Tigers

 - Tigers pitchers combine to rank 12th in baseball in home runs given up (183 total, 1.2 per game).

-- Skubal (7-3) gets the starting nod for the Tigers in his 15th start of the season.
-He has a 2.95 ERA in 76 1/3 innings pitched, with 94 strikeouts.
+- Gipson-Long (1-0) takes the mound for the Tigers in his fourth start of the season.
+He has a 2.40 ERA in 15 2/3 innings pitched, with 20 strikeouts.

-- In his last outing on Friday against the Oakland Athletics, the lefty tossed seven scoreless innings while surrendering two hits.
+- The right-hander's last time out was on Saturday against the Oakland Athletics, when he went five innings, surrendering one earned run while giving up four hits.

-- The 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .201 to his opponents.
+- The 25-year-old has an ERA of 2.40, with 12 strikeouts per nine innings, in three games this season.
+Opponents are hitting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.